Fade BG Image

 Wataru said with a wry smile.

-Dine Trading Company—well, our village's ministry of finance, basically—set up a stall here after I casually mentioned something reminiscent of manga cafes to them.
+Dyne Trading Company, basically our village's ministry of finance, set up a stall here after I casually mentioned something reminiscent of manga cafes to them.
 Even I was surprised that they actually did it.

-I wondered if they were making any profit with customers who shouldn't really exist, but it seems they're turning a small profit by only keeping the shop open during limited hours.
-The main customers apparently match their timing to it.
+There shouldn't be that many customers, so I wondered if they were even making a profit, but it seems they're turning a small profit by only keeping the shop open during limited hours.
+The main users here apparently time their visits to match.

 "So you have to pay in advance and show your Adventurer Guild card to rent a book.
 That way you can't skip out on the bill."